rahulraut1220/CleanCoast/README.md

 CleanCoast is more than just a platform—it's a movement.
 Every cleanup event registered, every volunteer connected, and every beach restored contributes to healthier oceans and cleaner coastlines for future generations.

 ---

-**Note:** This project is designed to support environmental initiatives.
-Please ensure you have proper permissions and follow local regulations when organizing beach cleanup events.